Green Pea Soup

 Instructions

-Add the green peas to a pot with two cups of water.
-Set the temperature to medium-low and boil for 15 minutes.
-Add the spices such as salt, white pepper powder, garlic powder, and the chicken stock cube to the pot.
+Chop the onion and garlic.
+In a preheated pot, add butter and olive oil, then sauté the onion and garlic over medium-low heat for four minutes.
+In a separate pot, combine the green peas with two cups of water.
+Set the heat to medium-low and bring to a boil for 15 minutes.
+Afterward, add spices such as salt, white pepper, garlic powder, and a chicken stock cube to the pot.

 Fresh green peas will boil for twenty-five to thirty minutes, or until tender and soft.
 The colour of the peas will turn darker green after cooking.
 Canned green peas will result in a lighter shade of green.

 Once the green peas are cooked, use an immersion blender to blend until smooth.
 If the soup feels too thick and dense, add a quarter cup of water to thin it out.
-Serve the delicious, green pea soup with a buttered baguette.
+There are many ways to garnish a pea soup; consider adding a dollop of cream or a few sprigs of dill or mint to brighten up the flavour.

 What to Serve with Green Pea Soup?